diegojromerolopez/diegojromerolopez.github.io/content/en/post/2026-01-24-how-to-minimize-tech-debt-from-the-start.md

 **Refactoring a code that is tech debt ridden should always be the last resort.**

 ### Rules/Guidelines/Culture
 Advocating for creating a culture of responsibility and quality is a must.

-Clear guidelines on:

-- Development guidelines.
+What I mean by that is that every software engineer is responsible of the project well-being.
+I am advocating for communal collaboration among the engineers, not having niches, nor having irreplaceable developers in the team.
+All members of the team must be always looking for ways to improve the project, *Kaizen* they call it in Japanese.

+You must have clear guidelines on software quality:

 - Design patterns.
+- Software design god practices ([Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) practices, [SOLID](https://en.wikipedia.org/wiki/SOLID), etc.)
 - System design.
 - Testing on all flows.
 - Coding quality rules.